Dimensional Mail

 • A larger size naturally attracts more attention.

-• Oversize postcards have been shown to perform better in terms of response rate, according to recent Data & Marketing Association reports.
+• Oversize postcards have been shown to perform better in terms of response rate, according to recent Association of National Advertiser reports.

 • They are less likely to get lost in the shuffle.